What is School Direct?

 - Five GCSE awards at grade C or above, including English and Mathematics.

-- School Direct (salaried) is for high quality graduates with at least three years of work experience.
+- School Direct (salaried) is for high quality graduates.
 Schools decide which skills and experience are important to them.
 Career changers can bring valuable skills and experience to the profession, which they have developed since leaving university.
 This experience will normally have been gained since leaving university and does not have to be from an educational setting.

 - Show that you can communicate effectively in both spoken and written standard English.